 Looking to set up Google AMP on WordPress?
-AMP puts mobile browsing experience a step forward by dramatically boosting the page speed of your website.
-In this article, we’ll explain what is AMP and how to enable it on your WordPress site.
+AMP takes users’ mobile browsing experience a step forward by dramatically boosting the page speed of your website.
+In this article, we’ll explain what AMP is and how to enable it on your WordPress site.

 Google’s Accelerated Mobile Project (AMP) is an open source initiative with the goal of making web content load faster for mobile users.

-For example, when you’re browsing Google on mobile, you may have already noticed the AMP signal beneath some search results.
+For example, when you’re browsing Google on a mobile device, you may have already noticed the AMP icon beneath some search results.

-It tells you that clicking on such search results will direct you to a streamlined version of the original page.
+It tells you that, by clicking on these search results, you’ll be directed to a streamlined version of the original page.

-Take a look at the difference between a normal mobile web page and an AMP enabled page.
+Take a look at the difference between a standard mobile web page, and an AMP-enabled page:

 Benefits of Setting Up Google AMP on Your WordPress Site

-A few benefits of setting up Google AMP on your WordPress site are:
+A few key benefits of setting up Google AMP on your WordPress site are:

 1. Drives More Organic Traffic

-Before setting up Google AMP on your site, probably the first thing that comes to your mind is whether Google AMP is a ranking factor that will boost your search engine rankings.
+Before setting up Google AMP on your site, you’re likely wondering whether Google AMP is a ranking factor that will boost your search engine rankings.

-While Google AMP is not yet a ranking factor, in reality, it does affect impressions and CTRs on search results, which can affect your rankings.
+While Google AMP is not a ranking factor yet, in reality, it does affect impressions and CTR on search results, which can ultimately affect your rankings.

-For example, you may have already noticed that Google is currently holding the news carousel above the fold on mobile, therefore pushing down organic search results.
-So, if you’re looking to drive more organic traffic to visitors, you should enable Google AMP on your site.
+For example, you may have already noticed that Google is currently holding the news carousel above the fold on mobile screens, thereby pushing down organic search results.
+So, if you’re looking to drive more organic traffic from visitors, you should enable Google AMP on your site.